 The Non-Executive of Gatling Exploration (GATGF) is Buying Shares

-Today, the Non-Executive of Gatling Exploration (GATGF), Carrie Cesarone, bought shares of GATGF for $15K.
+On July 25, the Non-Executive of Gatling Exploration (GATGF), Jason Billan, bought shares of GATGF for $8,175.

-This recent transaction increases Carrie Cesarone’s holding in the company by 61% to a total of $31.81K.
+This recent transaction increases Jason Billan’s holding in the company by 64% to a total of $15.72K.
+In addition to Jason Billan, one other GATGF executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>